Pencilfish: Complete Care Guide (Nannostomus spp.)

 • Unique Traits: Lateral black stripe with red fins

-Also known as Beckford’s pencil fish, the golden pencil fish is probably the most common species to come across in fish stores.
-These fish are usually plain in color but can turn incredible shades of red in correct environmental settings and/or during spawning periods.
+Also known as Beckford’s pencil fish, the golden pencil fish is the most common species to come across in fish stores.
+These fish are plain in color but can turn incredible shades of red in correct environmental settings and/or during spawning periods.

 These fish originate from northeast regions of South America but have been successfully commercially bred.